Need to monitor, not stifle shadow banks, IMF says

 Six years after the financial system blew up, shadow banking posed at least a third of the total systemic risk - measured as extreme losses that occur with a very low probability - roughly the same as official banks, the IMF said.

 The size of U.S. shadow banks was between $15 trillion and $25 trillion, depending on what definition is used, the IMF said.
-In the euro area, it stood between $13.5 trillion (8.33 trillion pounds) and $22.5 trillion (13.89 trillion pounds), and in Japan between $2.5 trillion and $6 trillion.
+In the euro area, it stood between $13.5 trillion and $22.5 trillion, and in Japan between $2.5 trillion and $6 trillion.

 The risk emanating from shadow banks in Europe was much smaller than that arising from official banks, however, reflecting the fact that companies there rely on bank funding to a much bigger degree than in America.